bthyreau/deep-T1-WMH/README.md

 If multiple input images were specified, a summary table is generated as _all_subjects_wmh_report.csv_

-Optionally, adding "-v" (verbose) in the command line will output more images, including the non-thresholded (probabilistic, 0-255) WMH-lesion segmentation output, named _t1_image_prob_wmh.nii.gz_ .
+Optionally, adding "-v" (verbose) in the command line will output more images, including the non-thresholded (probabilistic, 0-255) WMH-lesion segmentation output, named _t1_image_prob_wmh.nii.gz_ , as well as an approximate brain mask (the same as _hippodeep_).

 ## License
 This program is MIT Licensed